Zubair-cell/book-record-management-10722/README.md

 ## /books

-GET: Get all books
+GET: Get all books✅
-POST: Create new book
+POST: Create new book✅

 ## /books/{id}
-GET: Get a book by id
+GET: Get a book by id✅
-POST: Update a book by id
+POST: Update a book by id✅

 ## /books/issued/books
 GET: Get all issued books